Zero Tolerance Offenses in Florida Schools

 - Causing a False Fire Alarm.

-Contact an attorney at the Sammis Law Firm if your child has been accused of any zero tolerance offense that occurred at school or during a school function in Tampa Bay including Tampa or Plant City in Hillsborough County, Lakeland or Bartow in Polk County, New Port Richey or Dade City in Pasco County, or St. Petersburg or Clearwater in Pinellas County, FL.
+Contact an attorney at Sammis Law Firm if your child has been accused of any zero tolerance offense that occurred at school or during a school function in Tampa Bay including Tampa or Plant City in Hillsborough County, Lakeland or Bartow in Polk County, New Port Richey or Dade City in Pasco County, or St. Petersburg or Clearwater in Pinellas County, FL.